Devp31/Cyber-Cipher/README.md

 # SecureCipher

 Hey there! 👋 Thanks for checking out **Secure Cipher**!
-I'm *Mubashir Shaikh* , the sole developer behind this project.
+I'm *DEV PATEL * , the sole developer behind this project.

 As a bit of a cybersecurity nut myself, I wanted to create a tool that prioritizes user privacy and security.
 With Secure Cipher, you can encrypt and decrypt text/files, hide messages using steganography, and manage your passwords securely.